 Yancy Hicks – Opened a Subway Restaurant

 Working in McDonald’s made our contestant for the smartest lottery winner humble and make decisions long term.
 Yancy Hicks, currently 53, had the experience it took to run a fast food joint.
 However, he didn’t opt for McDonald’s, instead, he applied and got a Subway franchise.
-Now he has his own Subway restaurant, steady income and he enjoys his job, an owner of a restaurant.
+Now he has his own Subway restaurant, a steady income, and enjoys his job, as an owner of a restaurant.
 His story reminds me of Sue, I guess you know why.
 Oh, he also went for some luxurious treats, after all, there’s not much you can afford with a McDonald’s wage.

 Roy Gibney – Real Estate, Both Locally and Abroad

 I don’t know if you know, but smart people get easily bored.
-They know they’re capable to do more, that potential has to go somewhere and has its purpose.
+They know they’re capable to do more, and that potential has to go somewhere and has its purpose.
 Roy Gibney won £7,500,000 in 1998.
 He enjoyed his life for 14 years until he got bored.
 Well, he’s not the smartest, but he deserves a spot.
 He didn’t spend it all, instead, he invested in real estate, both local and abroad.
 Furthermore, he started a sheet metal business.
-Roy noticed the industry was on the rise, so he took a risk, took the chance he had and invested in a business of this kind.
+Roy noticed the industry was on the rise, so he took a risk, took the chance he had, and invested in a business of this kind.
 It’s a pure success!

 Brad Duke – Tripled the Money by Investing

 Brad Duke.
 Most people will admire him.
 Why?
 Because the majority of people are thinking the way he had.
 Duke won $220m, but over the course of several years, he became a billionaire.
 Most lottery winners fail to achieve this because of their lack of knowledge and experience with big amounts of money.
-The key to success is to make the money work for you, earn you more money!
+The key to success is to make the money work for you, and earn you more money!

 His goal was to increase his wealth to $1bn and help others.
-He never wanted the wealth for himself.
+He never wanted wealth for himself.
 So far, has spent a tiny portion of his money and he has given $2m to his friends and family, in total.

 Peter Lavery – Real Estate and Whiskey Distillery